Baraka-Mulumia/Baraka-Mulumia/README.md

 </div>

 <h1 align="center">
- 𝓗𝓮𝔂 𝓽𝓱𝓮𝓻𝓮, I'm Baraka Mulumia
+ 𝓗𝓮𝔂 𝓽𝓱𝓮𝓻𝓮, So good to see you here 😉😉
 </h1>

-### From Kenya currently Living in Nairobi.
-#### 👀  I'm a Full-Stack Software *Developer, IT Trainer, Tech mentor, Open-Source Contributor* and most of all a *Tech Enthusiast*.
+### 👀  Me , Baraka Mulumia and I  are  Full-Stack Software Developers
-##### ⚡  My biggest drive is being able to create amazing software products to shape the future and make the world a better place
+#### ⚡  My biggest drive is being able to create amazing software products to shape the future and make the world a better place
-##### 🌱  Currently working on major projects with  👇
+#### 🌱  Currently working on major projects with  👇

   1. **ReactJs**   ✔
   2. **NextJs**  ✔